BlackWasp

 Console.WriteLine(output); // Outputs "You selected item 5 from the list."

-In the example above, the template string includes a single placeholder.
-The number between the braces is a zero, indicating that the first parameter after the template should be used as a replacement for the placeholder.
-In this case the value of the selection variable.
+In the example, the template string includes one placeholder.
+The number between the braces is zero, indicating that the first parameter after the template should be used as a replacement for the placeholder.
+In this case the value of the "selection" variable.
 However, the Format method is not limited to including only one parameter after the template.
 The following example shows two placeholders.

 string output;